Bdthomson/auto-close-xml-tags-extension/README.md

 With this extension, it's now less tedious to format your prompts with xml.

+## Note
+This extension is configured to run only on specific websites.
+Ensure that the websites you intend to use it on are included in the extension's permissions.
+You can modify the permissions in the `manifest.json` file to add or remove websites as needed.

 ## How to Load the Extension Unpacked

 1. Download the latest release zip file from the [GitHub releases page](https://github.com/Bdthomson/auto-close-xml-tags-extension/releases).